 Chromium is one great natural PCOS supplements that can help lessen your symptoms, this is one I recommend.

 7) Vitex (Chasteberry)

-True enough, modern research has concluded that chasteberry has a positive effect on the female reproductive system.
+While it was untested for years, modern research has concluded that chasteberry has a positive effect on the female reproductive system.
 Specifically, it affects the master pituitary gland – the gland that tells your ovary what to do and how much of each hormone to make.

-This is the chasteberry that I take routinely.
+This is the chasteberry that I take.

 8) N-Acetyl Cysteine (NAC)

-NAC is an antioxidant-amino acid that specifically serves our endocrine health.
+N Acetyl Cysteine is an antioxidant-amino acid that specifically serves our endocrine health.
 According to one study, NAC can significantly decrease the following: